Yacht Resprays and Repainting

 There comes a point in a yacht or boat’s life when the original gloss and lustre has disappeared and cannot be reinvigorated without a more major intervention.
 Whether the gelcoat is tired and cannot be brought back to life with a cut and polish; or the previously painted surface has degraded, or perhaps the colour of your new yacht doesn’t suit your aspirations, repainting the topsides of your boat can be the only viable option.
 Although this may be a daunting prospect, Berthon have some great tips on how to ensure a successful outcome.

-Telltale signs of when to repaint differ according to the material the boat is made out of.
+Telltale signs of when to repaint your boat will differ according to the material the boat is made out of.
 The gelcoat of a GRP craft will lose its glossy look, chalky blooms appear, the colour fades and blemishes like crazing, star-cracking or pinholes begin to emerge.
-Steel or aluminium vessels show signs of corrosion, while wooden craft may start to rot where the paint has split.
+Steel or aluminium vessels show signs of corrosion, while wooden crafts may start to rot where the paint has split.
 A timely repaint will prevent lasting damage.

-Attention to detail at this stage will ensure a beautiful result which delivers maximum value for money.
-Any short-cuts will almost always show themselves in the finish.
+Attention to detail at this stage will ensure a beautiful result that delivers maximum value for money.
+Any short-cuts taken will almost always show themselves in the finish.

 Visit Berthon Yacht Painting for more details and information on what Berthon can offer you.